honorcoding/itwmedical-products/README.md

 #### 2. Settings

 In the left-sidebar, go to ITW Medical Products > Settings and scroll to the "Product List Page" section.
 Select the page with the above shortcodes.

+Note: Importing CSV files may not work with certain browsers.
+This is because some browsers do not support the javascript feature FormData.
+If it is not working on the browser of your choice, try Firefox, Edge, Chrome or Safari.

 ### Individual Products